 I’m unloved?
 That’s not true.
 God loves me so much He gave His only Son for me.
 (John 3:16)

 I can’t do anything right?
 That’s not true.
 I can do all things through Christ who gives me strength.
 (Philippians 4:13)

 I’m worthless?
 That’s not true.
 God has chosen me to be His treasured possession.
 My worth is not based on what others think of me, but on what God thinks of me—and He thinks I’m priceless.
 (Deuteronomy 14:2)

 I’m a failure?
 That’s not true.
 I am a child of God who sometimes fails, but that’s not who or what I am.
 God has given me the victory through our Lord Jesus Christ.
 (1 Corinthians 15:57)

 I’m not good enough?
 That’s not true.
 Because of the finished work of Jesus Christ on the cross and His Spirit in me, I am deeply loved, completely forgiven, fully pleasing, and totally accepted by God.
 I am empowered and equipped by the Holy Spirit to do all God has called me to do.

 Ha, ha, ha.

 I’ll never forget that trip to the imaginary town of Amity Island, NY.
 And if I remember the story correctly, that shark gets his in the end.

-Dear God, sometimes I worry about the silliest things.
-Help me to stand firm on Your truth and not to listen to the lies of the enemy which cause nothing but fear and condemnation.
+Dear God, help me to stand firm on Your truth and not to listen to the lies of the enemy.
 Help me to recognize when the jaws of the enemy are chomping at my boat and simply laugh at the days to come!